 Gaming live streams have become more popular than ever over the past few months.
 If you were already a game streamer, good on you for getting in early.
 If you're starting out, this is a great starter webcam for a couple of reasons.

-Speaking from the experience of someone who live streams regularly, a good light source is absolutely necessary for proper brightness, and a light ring is perfect for getting that brightness you need right on your face.
+Speaking from the experience of someone who live streams regularly, a good light source is vital for proper brightness, and a light ring is perfect for getting that brightness you need right on your face.
 The Kiyo comes with a built-in light ring right around the camera's lens, so you're going to be well-lit whenever you're facing the camera.

 The Kiyo also streams in either 30FPS or 60PFS, depending on the pixel quality.
 If you want a crisp, sharp image, you'll use 1080p at 30FPS, but if you want to show the speed and agility of your avatar as you blast through 100 unsuspecting builders, you can reduce the resolution to 720p and ramp up the frames-per-second to 60.
 This is why the Kiyo is a game streamer's webcam.
 It'll catch all of the action without stutter, lag, or skips.